KnowmeGPT/openai-cli-assistant/README.md

 ``
 npm install
 ``
-With the following command, you can initi
+With the following command, you can initialize the a